It's 12AM. You've been drinking for a few hours. You feel good. The party isn't stopping anytime soon. Neither are you.

 Instead of thinking about the next planner app, think about the ability to eliminating thoughts from your brain (meditate).

 Instead of thinking about what brace to wear, think about eliminating the movements casing you pain.
-(But don't just cast a phoenix down.)

 We should expand the definition of iatrogenics: an unnecessary addition, especially when a subtraction would be safer (and potentially more effective).

 Now, this isn't to say all addition is evil.
-There's nothing wrong with wanting to exercise if you're trying to build a better body.
+There's nothing wrong with wanting to exercise (an addition) if you're trying to build a better body.
 It's necessary if you want any semblance of muscle mass.

 But when you add things to your life, you add potential complications.
 Strength training is necessary if you want to build muscle, but it takes time.
 You need the motivation to train.
 You need attention to technique and readiness to prevent injuries.
 You need…